dlizcano/old_dlizcano.github_ol.io_old/index.md

 ---
 As a professional-services consultant, my focus is on strategic matters related to ecology and biodiversity conservation.
 I am particularly passionate about assisting companies in making science and data-driven decisions.

-My recent work has centered on monitoring wildlife through various methods and gaining a deeper understanding of deforestation.
+My recent work has centered on monitoring wildlife through various methods and gaining a deeper understanding of deforestation impacts on wildlife.
 These areas of expertise align with the focus of my consulting practice.

 ## This site hosts: